lfsegoro/tw4HowToInstall/README.md

 ```
 Open tw4.html to see the result of the tailwind styling.
 I am using Vscode, so dont forget to install extension Tailwind CSS Intellisense, if you need auto complete.

+Tips:
+If no autocomplete not show when you type class=""
+try to "ctrl + space"